Societal and cultural aspects of autism

 Societal and cultural aspects of autism or sociology of autism come into play with recognition of autism, approaches to its support services and therapies, and how autism affects the definition of personhood.
 The autistic community is divided primarily into two camps: the autism rights movement and the pathology paradigm.
 The pathology paradigm advocates for supporting research into therapies, treatments, or a cure to help minimize or remove autistic traits, seeing treatment as vital to help individuals with autism, while the neurodiversity movement believes autism should be seen as a different way of being and advocates against a cure and interventions that focus on normalization (but do not oppose interventions that emphasize acceptance, adaptive skills building, or interventions that aim to reduce intrinsically harmful traits, behaviors, or conditions), seeing it as trying to exterminate autistic people and their individuality.
 Both are controversial in autism communities and advocacy which has led to significant infighting between these two camps.
 While the dominant paradigm is the pathology paradigm and is followed largely by autism research and scientific communities, the neurodiversity movement is highly popular among most autistic people, within autism advocacy, autism rights organizations, and related neurodiversity approaches have been rapidly growing and applied in the autism research field in the last few years.

 There are many autism-related events and celebrations; including World Autism Awareness Day, Autism Sunday and Autistic Pride Day, and notable people have spoken about being autistic or are thought to be or have been autistic.
 Autism is diagnosed more frequently in males than in females.

 Terminology

 The full name for autism is autism spectrum disorder, abbreviated to ASD.

-Although some prefer to use the person-first terminology person with autism, other members of the autistic community prefer identity-first terminology, such as autistic person or autistic in formal English, to stress that autism is a part of their identity rather than a disease they have.
+Although some prefer to use the person-first terminology (person with autism), other members of the autistic community prefer identity-first terminology, such as autistic person or autistic, emphasising that autism is a part of their identity rather than a disease they have.
 In addition, phrases like suffers from au are objectionable to many people.

 The autistic community has developed a number of commonly used terms, such as: